 Image patches appear at different scales and resolutions.
-In this section, we study the effects of scale on the competition between manifolds, as well as on the complexity of the fitted manifolds.
+In this section, we study the important issue about the effects of scale on the competition between manifolds, as well as on the complexity of the fitted manifolds.

 5.1.
 Competition between manifolds